Melvszz/IoT-manual/README.md

 }
 ```

-Replace the author name with the name you want.
+Replace the  name with the name you want to give the bot.
 Save this file as “package.json” in your Discord bot folder.

 At last, the last .json file will be called bot.js and paste the following code: